Temple of Athena Lindia: Mythology

 According to legend, the temple was founded by Danaus and the Danaïdes.
 According to Pseudo-Apollodorus (2 cd-Century BC), the temple was founded by Danaus, who dedicated a statue to Athena Lindia in his gratitude for her assistance in helping him construct a ship, by which he could help his daughters to escape: "Danaus, in fear of the sons of Aigyptos, under Athena's supervision built a ship (the first man to do so), put his daughters [the 50 Danaïdes] on board and escaped.
 Putting in at Rhodes, he dedicated the statue of Athena Lindia.
 From there he went to Argos."
 Strabo described the temple as founded by the Danaides rather than their father: "In Lindos there is a famous temple of Athena Lindia, founded by the daughters of Danaüs."
-According to Callimachus, the cult statue of Athena by Danaus was originally composed by a xoanon before it was replaced by a sculptured statue, which indicate that the temple was quite old.
+According to Callimachus, the cult image of Athena put in place by Danaus was originally a xoanon before it was replaced by a statue, which indicates that the temple was of considerable antiquity.

 Pindar described the legends around the temple in the 5th-century BC: